CDORJ/node-db4-project/README.md

 <!--
 // NOTE each recipe can have many steps
-// NOTE each step could belong
+// NOTE each step could belong to only 1 recipe  1:1

+//NOTE each ingredient can belong to multiple recipes
+//NOTE each recipe can multiple ingredients  many:many - bridgeTable needed

  -->
   "recipe_id" : 1,
   "recipe_name": "Spaghetti Bolognese",